destan0098/subenum/README.md

 ## Features

-This Tool Check Subdomains has Open Port 80 or 443 and use cdn or not
+This Tool Check and find Subdomains has Open Port 80 or 443 and use cdn or not